 The ALE program shall be evaluated at least annually to determine its overall effectiveness.
-The evaluation shall specifically address how the use of ALE funds is in alignment with the District's ACSIP in addressing identified achievement gaps and student performance deficiencies.
+The evaluation shall specifically address how the use of ALE funds is in alignment with the District's school district support plan in addressing identified achievement gaps and student performance deficiencies.